Phoenix, KwaZulu-Natal: Media and communication

-There are also many local Facebook pages that are used to relay news and crime related incidents such as Grove end & Stanmore page on Facebook helping community.
+There are also many local Facebook pages that are used to relay news and crime related incidents, such as the Grove End & Stanmore page.

 Health and education

 Public education in the Phoenix area is provided by various primary and secondary schools, one technikon and various FET colleges.
-There is one major government hospital (Mahatma Gandhi Memorial Hospital), and one private hospital (Mount Edgecombe Hospital).
+There is one major government hospital (Mahatma Gandhi Memorial Hospital), and one private hospital (Life Mount Edgecombe Hospital).
 Various clinics are also to be found, e. g.
 Grove End Clinic.